Sh0g0-1758/scarlet/README.md

 Scarlet is a custom compiler developed in C++, designed with the primary goal of enhancing our understanding of compiler construction.
 The overarching objective is to implement an exceptionally fast machine learning framework built atop this compiler.

+## Assignment-1 Submission

+We have made a `run.sh` script which invokes Scarlet's Lexer after building it.
+The test cases for the Lexer can be found in `tests` directory.
+To run your own test cases, execute `./build/scarlet --lex path/to/your/code`.

 ## Building Scarlet

 To build Scarlet, invoke `cmake` with the `DCMAKE_CXX_COMPILER` flag within the build directory.